scala/docs.scala-lang/_overviews/scala3-book/fp-pure-functions.md

 Impure functions often do one or more of these things:

-- Read from hidden mutable state, i.e., they access non-constant variables and data not explicitly passed into the function as input parameters.
+- Read from hidden mutable state, i.e., they access non-constant data that was not explicitly passed into the function as input parameters
 - Write to hidden state
 - Mutate the parameters they’re given, or mutate hidden variables, such as fields in their containing class
 - Perform some sort of I/O with the outside world